SolaceDev/solace-dev-codelabs/markdown/ep-discovery-kafka/ep-discovery-kafka.md

 ![Event Scan Details](img/select_all_topics_start_scan.png)

-The agent is now discovering the Topics that are being produced and consumed, what is the Scheme Registry and how does that relate to the different Kafka Topics, what are the consumer groups, and what are the connectors consuming or producing.
+The agent is now discovering the Topics that are being produced and consumed, inspecting the Scheme Registry, discovering consumer groups, and looking at various connectors that consuming or producing data with the cluster.

 ### Step 3: Download the Scan File